novalabsxyz/devdocs/blockchain/api/api-accounts.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Returns the total rewards for a given account in a given timeframe.
+Returns the total rewards for a given hostspot account in a given timeframe.
 Timestamps are given in ISO8601 format.
 The block that contains the `max_time` timestamp is **excluded** from the result.
 {% endapi-method-description %}

 {% api-method-spec %}